debendraoli/auto_wall/README.md

 `$ auto_wall --image /home/suraj/bikini_girls --no-lock-screen` :-(

-Above command will randomly select images from the path specified and neglect the screen saver/lock.
+Above command will randomly select one image from the path specified and neglect the screen saver/lock.

 ### 4. Search and apply remote images.